Daniel B. Rosenzweig

 Related services and key industries

 Daniel B. Rosenzweig is a lawyer in Norton Rose Fulbright's Data Protection, Privacy and Cybersecurity practice group in the Washington, DC office.
-His practice primarily includes data protection and privacy compliance, risk management, and breach incident response.
-Daniel regularly assists clients in complying with the CCPA, CAN-SPAM Act, COPPA, GDPR, GLBA, HIPAA, TCPA, and other similar laws.
-He also focuses on matters related to autonomous and connected vehicles, and has experience with advertising, marketing, and regulatory investigations.
+He advises clients on compliance with data protection and privacy laws, including the CCPA, CAN-SPAM Act, COPPA, GDPR, GLBA, HIPAA, and TCPA, as well as provides counsel on applicable data breach notification laws.
+Daniel also focuses on matters related to autonomous and connected vehicles, and has experience with advertising, marketing, and regulatory investigations.